 This process also removes the tangy or astringent and often bitter taste.
 You can even remove some of the big seeds because they taste bitter.

+Also, did you know that there are male and female eggplants?
 The males are better for the recipe because they contain fewer seeds and have a sweeter taste.

 To check for a male eggplant, look for slimmer, longer plants with a round indentation mark on the bottom.